opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 There is also way to achieve above with `git init` and orphan branch.
 Speed wise, they are the same.

-There is [setConfig](https://isomorphic-git.org/docs/en/setConfig) option.
-So maybe you can use that to write to config.
-But in our case we don't need this detail even.
+We don't technically need to do `git config core.sparseCheckout true` as we don't need to be up to git spec.
+There is [setConfig](https://isomorphic-git.org/docs/en/setConfig) option though so it's no issue to do this part.

 `echo "inlang.config.js" >> .git/info/sparse-checkout` tells sparse-checkout what to checkout on next `git checkout`.